 Originally, and even today, corporations had to seek government approval in order to be established as legal entities.
 Hence, their act of incorporation could also be revoked by the government that allowed it, in cases where a corporation failed to fulfill its corporate charter or it repeatedly violated the law.
 But clearly, in today’s corporate-dominated world, this is unlikely to happen in the case of large, powerful corporations that employ a large number of people and have considerable financial resources with which they can pay politicians, which they do by contributing to their political campaigns and thus help them win elections, and others such as lawyers to do their bidding.

-There is a naive economic theory that has gained considerable influence over people’s beliefs that, just as with Montesquieu’s theory of the balance of political power, where it is believed that a multiplicity of powers – legislative, executive, and judicial – will balance and prevent the abuse of power by any one of them, a similar effect ensues in a perfectly free competitive market, where no single entity is able to dominate the market to its advantage.
+There is a naive economic theory that has gained considerable influence over people’s beliefs, which holds that – just as with Montesquieu’s theory of the balance of political power, where it is believed that a multiplicity of powers – legislative, executive, and judicial – will balance and prevent the abuse of power by any one of them – a similar effect ensues in a perfectly free competitive market, where no single entity is able to dominate the market to its advantage.
 But what these naive theorists fail to understand is that unbridled competition leads almost inevitably to consolidation and hence, to larger and larger corporate entities, as the unceasing struggle for corporate survival spurs the largest corporations constantly to seek to grow even bigger in order to stay ahead of, or become more dominant than, their rivals.
 In other words, even in a perfectly free market, competition leads almost inevitably to oligopoly, just as in some games and other human contests, competitors are gradually eliminated until there is only one winner at the end.